scottlabbe/chronoverse/README.md

 docker compose run --rm --no-deps web-build npm run build
 ```

 Dependencies installed in the container stay in the named Docker volume (`web-build-node_modules`), so your host setup remains untouched.
-If you prefer to run the Vite dev server on macOS directly, run `npm --prefix web install` after the container install finishes.
+If you prefer to run the Vite dev server on macOS directly, run `npm --prefix apps/web install` after the container install finishes.

 ---